SUMMARY

 Example 4

-If the pole figure for of large number of orientation measurements taken from scattered surface outcrop or oriented drill core shows distribution about a great circle on the net (as shown on figure 9), we can draw several conclusions.
+If the Pole Figure for of large number of orientation measurements taken from scattered surface outcrop or oriented drill core shows distribution about a great circle on the net (figure 7), we can draw several conclusions.

-The surface has been affected by a cylindrical fold, or a set of parallel cylindrical folds (illustrated by the insert on figure 9).
+The measured planes have been affected by a cylindrical fold, or a set of parallel cylindrical folds (as illustrated by the insert on figure 7).

-A line at 90° to that great circle (which plots as a point in the opposite segment of the net) represents the trend and plunge of the fold axis or axes.
+A line at 90° to the great circle distribution (which plots as a point in the opposite segment of the net) represents the trend and plunge of the fold axis or axes that are affecting the surfaces.
 This point is conventionally labelled pi (π).

-The two weak bedding-plane maxima which can be seen on the great circle of figure 7 can be interpreted as the two planar limbs of the fold.
-This is because random measurement across a volume of folded rocks is much more likely to have been taken on extensive fold limbs rather than on restricted fold hinges.
+The two weak bedding-plane maxima which can be seen on the great circle of figure 7 can be interpreted as the relatively planar limbs of the fold or folds.
+This is because random measurement across a volume of folded rocks will sample more examples of extensive fold limbs than restricted fold hinges.
 The two maxima further indicates that the fold or folds tend towards similar rather than concentric in style.